George-xixi/surreal-estate/README.md

 - Create React Router to define and navigate between routes.

--Create forms in react.
+- Create forms in react.

--Make requests in Postman to an external API and translate these requests into my React application.
+- Make requests in Postman to an external API and translate these requests into my React application.

--Implement 3rd party authentication.
+- Implement 3rd party authentication.

 ## API